JohannesBuchner/pyfc/docs/api_ref.rst

    :local:
    :backlinks: top

 Fractal Cube objects
 --------------------

-The two main classes dealing with fractal cubes in this module are :class:LogNormalFractalCube and :class:GaussianFractalCube, which are both derived from :class:FractalCube (see :file:`clouds.py`).
+The two main classes dealing with fractal cubes in this module are :class:`pyFC.LogNormalFractalCube` and :class:`pyFC.GaussianFractalCube`, which are both derived from :class:`pyFC.FractalCube` (see :file:`clouds.py`).
 The following are descriptions of the class and its public members.

 .. autoclass:: pyFC.LogNormalFractalCube
    :inherited-members: